Skip to content

 Version

-Displays the current version and build number of Stage Cue.
-This information is useful when contacting support.
+Displays the current version of Stage Cue.
+This is useful to have on hand when contacting support.